amadare42/typesafe-container/readme.md

 How to use it?
 --------------
-You can find step-by-step examples below, but feel free to jump straight to (API reference)[./docs/reference.md].
+You can find step-by-step examples below, but feel free to jump straight to [API reference](./docs/reference.md).

 ### 01. Simple example